Retirement may be just around the corner, but are you prepared? Here’s tips on how to make your move out of the workforce a smooth one.

 Set up an emergency fund

 Unexpected costs arise at all stages of life, whether related to your property or your health.
-In fact, recent research estimates that an Australian couple will spend between $4,700 and $9,500 a year on healthcare in retirement.
+In fact, recent research estimates that an Australian couple will spend between $5,318.04 and $10,537.80 a year on healthcare in retirement2.

 Stay insured when you stop working

-More than 70% of Australians with life insurance hold it through their superannuation.
-But in most cases, this ends when you turn 65 .
+Almost 10 million Australians with life insurance hold it through their superannuation3.
+But in many cases, this ends when you turn 65.
 If you haven’t taken out separate life insurance, you may want to do it before you stop working.

-The purpose of this type of insurance is to provide you and your family with financial security if you were to die or become terminally ill.
-Your premiums will be higher in your 60s, but you’ll have financial peace of mind knowing that things like living expenses will be taken care of if there’s an emergency.
+The purpose of this type of insurance is to provide you and your family with financial security if you were to pass-away or become terminally ill.
+Your premiums will be higher in your 60s, but you’ll have financial peace of mind knowing that things like living expenses will be taken care of if something happens to you.

 Given the high medical costs you may face in retirement, it’s also important to make sure your private health insurance is still in place when you leave full-time employment.
 Consider switching to a policy that’s tailored to the specific needs of your age group.